ninjaix/IXP-Manager-PeeringDB-updater/README.md

 - assume to the writing location is limited to that of a standard MySQL installation
 - includes flag for 'Never-via-Route-Server'
 ### load-ixmp-pdb.sql
-- we created a new table but we truncated it before update
+- We created a new table but we truncated it before update
-####- we apply our own internal rules and modify the data before proceding
+#### We apply our own internal rules and modify the data before proceding
+Set Maximum Prexies
+- 150% of the PeeringDB value
+- Minimum of 100
--For maximum prefixes we set it to 150% of the PeeringDB value with a minimum of 100 We make an attempt to cleanup the IRR value from PEERING DB
+We make an attempt to cleanup the IRR value from PEERING DB
 - Set everything to upper case
 - Make sure it starts with AS (ARIN only allows use to use AS-Sets and AUTNUM - no RS is allowed)